ArghadeepDatta/c26/README.md

-# angryBirdsStage2
+Arghadeep created angry birds game with images and inheritance concepts!!
-Angry Birds stage 2 with Class Inheritance and Images
+Yayy it was fun!!